-After almost 3 years of putting The Ash Tree Journal out there, I have realised that one of my favorite things to do, despite the laziness and sometimes anxiety that follows, is blogging.
+After almost 3 years of blogging on The Ash Tree Journal, I have realised that one of my favorite things to do, despite the laziness and sometimes anxiety that follows, is blogging.

 I started out mostly like most bloggers I know, writing in my books, creating scrap books and gathering ideas to share on social media( when I was finally old enough to use one, that is).